Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Anomaly Detection Model Design and Dataset Construction

 To construct the dataset for attacks that do not alter system configuration parameters, we extract the timestamps of SPD responses as input data for anomaly detection.
 Specifically, in our experimental setup, the SPDs are connected to a time-to-digital converter (TDC), which records the arrival time of each detection event.
 The TDC operates with a 100 ns cycle, capturing the precise time at which each SPD response occurs.
 As a result, all data in this dataset represent detection timestamps, with values ranging from 0 to 100 ns.
 Unlike the previous dataset based on system configuration and statistical parameters, this dataset is directly constructed from individual SPD counts, allowing the feature dimension to scale with the number of detection events.
 In our experiments, we generated datasets with feature dimensions corresponding to 100, 225, and 400 detection events, respectively.
 These datasets were then used to train and test the anomaly detection model.
 Based on the performance of the AD model, we further identified the optimal feature dimension for this type of dataset.

+It is worth emphasizing that the data of parameters is simply concatenated in a certain sequence to form a vector with no preprocessing.
+This makes our data collection process simple and efficient.
 For normal data, both datasets are generated by operating the QKD system in a secure environment.
 We then select the calibration attack~\cite{PhysRevLett.107.110501} and the muted attack~\cite{su2025mutedattackhighspeedquantum} to generate anomalous samples because these attacks currently cannot be effectively mitigated through adding physical components or refining theoretical security model.
 Moreover, experimental results have shown that both attacks are capable of obtaining sifted keys from the QKD system, thereby severely compromising its security.
 Considering the nature of these two attacks, the anomalous data for the first dataset are collected under the calibration attack, while those for the second dataset are collected under the muted attack.
 During the training of the AD model, only normal data are used, whereas the testing phase involves datasets composed of normal and anomalous samples in a 1:1 ratio.